 GIVE YOURSELF A GOOD SOAK

-Sitz baths are an easy home remedy for pregnancy hemorrhoids.
-It is essentially a warm, shallow bath or sitz pan with an Herbal Bath Soak or Epsom salt soak which can feel like the ultimate relief for painful, itchy hemorrhoids.
-Not only is it soothing it can also encourage the healing process, in fact, a study conducted in 2018 found that women who took a sitz bath with Epsom salt three times a day had a 100% recovery rate, compared to 85% of women who used topical hemorrhoid creams.
+Sitz baths are an easy home remedy for pregnancy haemorrhoids.
+It is essentially a warm, shallow bath or sitz pan with an Herbal Bath Soak or Epsom salt soak which can feel like the ultimate relief for painful, itchy haemorrhoids.
+Not only is it soothing it can also encourage the healing process.